kailash-manasarovar/statement/docs/timeline/2026/july.md

 - I'm starting to wonder if they've fired this man instead of the other one on purpose... but it's all so suspect - scheming all over it - I decide it's better not to think about it at all.
 - I go into my massage and the women there look at me like they know who I am, and what's happened/still happening to me in Bali: sad and distressed, scared, unable to speak about it.

-### Second day

-- I'm high and I'm getting a headache.
-- I come for yoga and plan on attending the full day.
-- I do, but it is exactly the same as the day before; a full on psychological assault while I'm excessively high on something.
-- It starts with physiology and again it's just meme after meme, even referencing conversations I've had online with the gypsies, amazing.
-- At this point, however, I have a feeling, however, that something loving and kind is communicating through me back at them, and sometimes I notice it too.
-- Again, I stay in the circle, or as far away from it as I can be without disconnecting completely, with my face down so the cameras aren't recording every twitch.
-- The class content is designed around mass porn-gang sexual-violence rape-gang-porn-star meme triggers, or me being a superhero, or whatever; the faux content of the classes is secondary and not really what you would expect at all from a YTT.
-- So, at the end of the second day, I call it a day.
-- I wonder if it was the third day, I was so high those few days I can't remember well.
-- They've given me an out in any case by saying you can come to whatever classes you like and not sit the exam.
-- So I inform them I'm taking this decision and only coming to yoga in the morning.
-- It's what they intended.

-### Weird body positions

-- We're asked to make shapes you wouldn't be asked to make in actual yoga.
-- For example, put your fists between your knees to measure the correct distance between your open knees, with a demo from the teacher.
-- My knees are splayed, the whole pose would collapse like this.
-- This is no measurement.
-- I realize it was a position I was put in while sedated, so it's on film.
-- Other things like that.
-- Body positions I made while masturbating in my bathroom with the lights on.
-- Always something.
-- It's so embarrassing, you cannot imagine.
-- I mean, when every man with a porn subscription has seen you doing these things, and would recognize you in the street, at your job, anywhere in the world, the embarrassment on its own due to the (snickery) attitudes they have about you from seeing you like this totally destroys your life; murder by embarrassment.
-- I think this justifies at least a billion more in compensation.

-### Two or three days of this before the non-visual-hallucinogen wears off

-- I think it was Tuesday afternoon when I started to yawn excessively, the anxiety and dissociation dissipating.
-- I was finally coming down.
-- I'd arrived on Saturday and been high since then.
-- So I'm in Bali in this house on my own going to yoga for a couple of hours in the morning, and I'm being fed, watered (they suggested to me that I was drinking salt-water for days and didn't die - I don't believe them), and monitored closely, every move, every word, every breath.
-- There's a pool in the complex but there's rarely anyone there.
-- I'm writing every day, and it's another conversation with the people that are trying to control me, as whatever comes up seems to map in extraordinary ways with whatever's going on.
-- It's curious.
-- It's God.
-- And I think he's annoyed with them.
-- I'm sober and continue going to classes, and they continue to do their horror meme triggering thing - this time it was music repeated the Tibetan monk's name over and over, which I didn't even notice for a while sober it was so ridiculous.
-- I tell them so online later on; what did I say, something like it's just *trifles* really, and then later online I said *trifles* was euphemistic for a bit silly.
-- Fatuous is the better word.
-- It stops.
-- Just like with the Dénia porn-gangs, the manipulation needs drugging to work effectively.

 ### Walking into yoga class